Alejogb1/job-board/blog-data/how-do-i-implement-android-face-id-authentication-in-react-native.md

 id: "how-do-i-implement-android-face-id-authentication-in-react-native"
 ---

-Okay, let's tackle this.
-I've navigated the intricacies of biometrics in mobile apps quite a few times now, and implementing face id authentication in react-native presents its own set of interesting challenges.
+,  I've navigated the intricacies of biometrics in mobile apps quite a few times now, and implementing face id authentication in react-native presents its own set of interesting challenges.
 It's not a straightforward plug-and-play affair, unfortunately.
 We'll need to bridge the gap between javascript and the native android layer, using a combination of native modules and some clever react-native components.

 When I first dealt with this, back in my fintech days, we had a very specific requirement for high-security login.
 The client insisted on biometric authentication as the primary method, so understanding the underlying mechanisms became crucial.
 We discovered that relying solely on generic third-party packages wasn't sufficient; custom solutions were required for reliable error handling and seamless user experience.
 Let’s go through the steps involved and what I've found most useful based on experience.